 For the significant difference in the level of importance of work values of respondents when they are grouped according to their length of service, Kruskal Wallis H Test was used.
 Table 11 shows the result of this test.

-Table 11
+Table 11.
 Difference in the Level of Importance of Work Values of Respondents When Grouped According to their Length of Service